 Minneapolis DID Ambassadors patrol the sidewalks of the 120+ block district keeping an eye out for pedestrians in need of directions, suspicious behavior, medical emergencies, individuals in need of outreach services, lost property and potential hazards.
-DID Ambassadors also staff the Downtown Fusion Center, located at the Minneapolis First Precinct, where they monitor right of way security cameras, perform dispatch services, manage the DID Hotline and communicate on emergency situations, weather reports, events, traffic and more.
+DID Ambassadors also staff the Safety Communications Center, located at the Minneapolis First Precinct, where they monitor right of way security cameras, perform dispatch services, manage the DID Hotline and communicate on emergency situations, weather reports, events, traffic and more.

 Minneapolis DID Ambassadors are prepared to assist in emergency situations.
 All Ambassador are certified in CPR and first aid.
 These skills have helped save the lives of several individuals downtown including a choking baby and a business man having a heart attack.Training provided by St. Stephen’s Human Services helps Ambassadors identify and connect individuals on the street with outreach services including housing, treatment, and medical care.